tylertruman/fs-journal/quizzes/week01.md

 **10.** Define the display `:flex property:`
 <!-- enter you answer in the space below -->
 ```
+display: flex; displays an element as a block-level flex container.
 ```

 **11.** What `CSS` properties affect the size of a box model?